-Let’s go a bit deeper into slicing to make sure that you are getting it 100%.
+Let’s go a bit deeper into slicing to ensure you are getting it 100%.

-I have searched Quora to find all the little problems new Python coders are facing with slicing.
+I have searched the web to find all the little problems new Python coders face with slicing.
 I will answer six common questions next.

 This is an interesting feature in Python.
-A negative step size indicates that we are not slicing from left to right, but from right to left.
-Hence, the start index should be larger or equal than the end index (otherwise, the resulting sequence is empty).
+A negative step size indicates that we are not slicing from left to right but from right to left.
+Hence, the start index should be larger or equal to the end index (otherwise, the resulting sequence is empty).

-5) We have seen many examples for string slicing.
+5) We have seen many examples of string slicing.
 How does list slicing work?